-Prior to joining Hudson, Rough collaborated with Leila Fawaz on a social history of World War I in the Middle East, A Land of Aching Hearts, published by Harvard University Press in fall 2014.
-A former Associate Director in the White House Office of Strategic Initiatives, he also served as Director of Research in the Office of George W. Bush, assisting the former president with his memoir, Decision Points.
-Rough has completed stints as a Policy Analyst at the U.S. Agency for International Development, where he served also as staff briefer to Administrator Henrietta Fore, and as an advisor to U.S. Army Special Operations Command, where he analyzed Unconventional Warfare doctrine for the Commanding General’s Strategic Initiatives Group.
+From 2007 to 2009, Mr. Rough served as associate director in the White House Office of Strategic Initiatives, where he helped coordinate political strategy and outreach to key stakeholders.
+He has also completed stints as a policy analyst at the U.S. Agency for International Development, where he was staff briefer to Administrator Henrietta Fore, and as an advisor to U.S. Army Special Operations Command, where he analyzed Unconventional Warfare doctrine for the Commanding General’s Strategic Initiatives Group.
 In 2012, he was responsible for U.S.-Russia bilateral relations as a member of the Romney for President Russia Working Group.
 In 2016, he served as a member of the Rubio for President Middle East Working Group.

-Rough began his career at the Republican National Committee specializing in political research.
-A proud native of Des Moines, Iowa, he holds a Bachelor of Arts, summa cum laude, from The George Washington University and a Master of Arts in Law and Diplomacy from the Fletcher School of Law and Diplomacy, Tufts University, where he was a Cabot Corporation Scholar.
+Mr. Rough began his career at the Republican National Committee specializing in political research.
+A proud native of Des Moines, Iowa, he holds his B.A., summa cum laude, from the George Washington University and M.A. in law and diplomacy from the Fletcher School of Law and Diplomacy, Tufts University, where he was a Cabot Corporation Scholar.

 He is a member of the board of the Radio in the American Sector (RIAS) Berlin Commission and a native German speaker.